JeaustinSirias/Seasonal_Monitoring_Probability_Generator/README.md

 * Generate, display and save high quality visual PNG rainfall status reports for your area.

 ## Building instructions
 This software is designed to be a desktop application.
-Installation is not needed unlesss you decide to work with its Python package.
-An you can find the lastest stable release [here](https://github.com/JeaustinSirias/Seasonal_Monitoring_Probability_Generator/releases/tag/v1.2.0).
+Installation is not needed unless you decide to work with its Python package.
+You can find the lastest stable release [here](https://github.com/JeaustinSirias/Seasonal_Monitoring_Probability_Generator/releases/tag/v1.2.0) por Windows platforms.

 **1.** First clone this repository in a local directory inside your computer by using the next instruction in your command window: